GuineaPing/fitofan/README.md

 #### [x] Provide Estimation:
 #### - [x] Estimate the time required to implement the new page based on the provided design.
-* Estimated time 12h, unsure yet, need more assignment details.
+* 10h unsure yet, need more assignment details.

 #### - [x] Outline the major steps you would take to implement this design.
 ###### Ways of implementation & techniques: